8bitbuddhist/PixelMaestro/docs/cue.md

 2. **Action**: the Handler-specific action to perform.
 3. **Type**: identifies one of several possible options in the command, e.g. a canvas type or font name.
 4. **Section**: the Section affected by this Cue.
+4. **Overlay**: the index of the Overlay affected by this Cue in relation to the Section.
 5. **Options**: A variable-length set of parameters custom to each Action.

 [Home](README.md)